bioperl/bioperl.github.io/howtos/Bioperl_Objects.md

 ### Brief descriptions

 This section describes various Bioperl sequence objects.
 Many people using Bioperl will never know, or need to know, what kind of sequence object they are using.
-This is because the [SeqIO](http://metacpan.org/pod/SeqIO) module creates exactly the right type of object when given a file or a filehandle or a string.
+This is because the [Bio::SeqIO](http://metacpan.org/pod/Bio::SeqIO) module creates exactly the right type of object when given a file or a filehandle or a string.

 [Bio::Seq](http://metacpan.org/pod/Bio%3A%3ASeq) is the central sequence object in bioperl.
 When in doubt this is probably the object that you want to use to describe a DNA, RNA or protein sequence in bioperl.
 Most common sequence manipulations can be performed with Seq.

-Seq objects may be created for you automatically when you read in a file containing sequence data using the SeqIO object.
+Seq objects may be created for you automatically when you read in a file containing sequence data using the [Bio::SeqIO](http://metacpan.org/pod/Bio::SeqIO) object.
 In addition to storing its identification labels and the sequence itself, a Seq object can store multiple annotations and associated "sequence features", such as those contained in most Genbank and EMBL sequence files.
 This capability can be very useful - especially in development of automated genome annotation systems.

 On the other hand, if you need a script capable of simultaneously handling hundreds or thousands sequences at a time, then the overhead of adding annotations to each sequence can be significant.
 For such applications, you will want to use the PrimarySeq object.
 PrimarySeq is basically a stripped-down version of Seq.
-It contains just the sequence data itself and a few identifying labels (id, accession number, alphabet = dna, rna, or protein), and no features.
+It contains just the sequence data itself and a few identifying labels (`id, accession number, alphabet = dna, rna, or protein`), and no features.
 For applications with hundreds or thousands or sequences, using PrimarySeq objects can significantly speed up program execution and decrease the amount of RAM the program requires.
 See [Bio::PrimarySeq](http://metacpan.org/pod/Bio%3A%3APrimarySeq) for more details.

 [Bio::RichSeq](http://metacpan.org/pod/Bio%3A%3ARichSeq) objects store additional annotations beyond those used by standard Seq objects.
 RichSeq objects are created automatically when Genbank, EMBL, or Swissprot format files are read by SeqIO.